Search This Blog

 Being a soldier is risky.
 Combat is a dangerous occupation.
 But on the whole, there are other jobs more risky than military service.
 The fishing and logging industries top the list.
 Roofers are up there too.
 Farming is comparable, if not quite as dangerous.
 So why are those trained and conditioned to kill held in higher regard than those who grow the food we all need to live?

 Does a farmer, teacher, carpenter, or waiter not work for his or her country?
+What about other public servants?
 What exactly is so special about military service?

 When I turned 18 in 1973, the lottery was still in place.
 My number was 2, so if the draft hadn't just ended I would have gone into the service.
 Instead, after high school I went to work on farms in Montana for two years before going to college.
 I think I was a little disappointed about not being required to go; it seemed sort of dangerous and exotic, and if drafted I wouldn't have to choose what was then a controversial option.
 Friends who were drafted said I should be glad I wasn't.
 At any rate, I learned a lot from the farmers I worked for and don't regret my decision.